MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/ServiceManagement/handle-customer-inquiries.md

   - "sv-se"
 ---
 # Handle Customer Inquiries
 A service management application must interface with a customer request for service.
-That service request usually is translated into a service order. [!INCLUDE[navnow](../ApplicationDesign/includes/navnow_md.md)] provides tools to create an order both directly in response to a customer request or as part of the contract process, if that is how your application is set up.
+That service request usually is translated into a service order.
+ADD INCLUDE<!--[!INCLUDE[navnow](../ApplicationDesign/includes/navnow_md.md)]--> provides tools to create an order both directly in response to a customer request or as part of the contract process, if that is how your application is set up.

  If needed, you can manage a loaner program for your customers.
 You can also determine your pricing structure, put service pricing offerings into logical groupings, and create price adjustments.